sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 *Side Note:* As you will soon learn in your CSE classes, implementation is important and the state of the art alignment and clustering programs do their job quickly and accurately because they attempt to do the minimum amount of work possible.
 Fast alignment programs like mafft use fancy tricks like Fourier tranforms and fast clustering algorithms often use simpler tricks like transforming into kmer representation.
 Bioinformatics has lots of data, so you should never attempt to solve a problem by going through all possible combinations or even the majority of all possible combinations.
 To give the classic stupid example, 80 sequences of length 1000 technically have over 1000^80 possible alignments which is a bit off from the 10^80 atoms in our universe.

 ## Getting Set Up for ssh

+Bioinformatics is often space and computation intensive, so we outsource our computational work to a bigger computer called a server.

+***Why Linux?*** The majority of servers run on Linux, a free operating system which inherited its predecessor's (GNU's) mission to give users freedom.
+Linux is completely open source, allowing users to see and modify any part of its inner workings.
+Linux is also extremely stable, allowing servers to be up for years at a time without restarting.
+Learning about

 ## Task 2: get an ssh client
 ***Secure Shell(ssh):*** a protocol which creates a secure channel for two computers to communicate even over an unsecured network.
 This is how we will connect to EC2.